 Earlier this year, LinkedIn CEO Jeff Weiner talked about the companies key findings from new research that takes a look at skills shortages based on data from member profiles and job postings across 100 major US cities.
 Businesses are increasingly relying on cross-company collaboration and placing a greater emphasis on interpersonal communications, but this is a job skill that many American employees are lacking.

-"Somewhat surprisingly... interpersonal skills is where we're seeing the biggest imbalance," Weiner told CNBC's "Squawk Box" in April.
-"Communications is the No. 1 skills gap across those major cities in the United States."
+"Somewhat surprisingly... interpersonal skills are where we're seeing the biggest imbalance," Weiner told CNBC's "Squawk Box" in April.
+"Communications is the No. 1 skill gap across those major cities in the United States."
 LinkedIn's latest findings support a 2016 study published in the Journal of Education, which found that managers pay special attention to communication skills and analytical skills when evaluating an employee.

 Problem-solving: Employers want professionals who know how and when to solve issues on their own and when to ask for help.
 If you're preparing for a job interview, come up with a time you helped solve a problem at work and prepare to discuss it.
 You can gain problem-solving skills by taking a step back, evaluating the situations and devise different solutions that make the most sense.

 Collaboration: An accelerated health care training program is not something that you do alone.
 Whether it's an example of working with your cohort, coordinating with your family to meet expectations or working with an associate to overcome a challenge, collaboration is what makes all this work!
 Translate that to a team environment?
 No problem!